The theme of our WBN United Artists participatory call for 2022 was Ghosts in the Machine.

 Inspired by haunting tales written by authors including M. R. James, Shirley Jackson, John Ajvide Lindqvist, Pierre de Ronsard, Fritz Lieber, Toni Morrison, Jan Pienkowski, Pu Songling, Astrid Lindgren, Aoko Matsuda, Stanisław Herman Lem and Daphne du Maurier, project participants were invited to create an image that we could print in black and white and tell us their favourite ghost story.

 Thank you to everyone who participated.
-We’ve now taken the ghostly images and tales out of the ecto-containment facility to prepare the exhibition, video and artist’s book.
+We’ve now taken the ghostly images and tales out of the ecto-containment facility for the exhibitions, video and artist’s book.
 We received 93 spectral contributions from artists, writers and the public in Australia, France, Germany, Hong Kong, Japan, New Zealand, Norway, Portugal, Singapore, Sweden, Taiwan, UK & Ireland, and the USA.

-The project was set as an optional brief for students of the Higher Diploma in Visual Arts and Culture and Higher Diploma in Illustration programmes at Hong Kong Design Institute (HKDI), Department of Communication Design, Hong Kong, organised by Jessica Ho Yuk Ching.
-The works by these students will also be on show in the library exhibition here at Bower Ashton.
+The project was set as an optional brief for students of the Higher Diploma in Visual Arts and Culture and Higher Diploma in Illustration programmes at Hong Kong Design Institute (HKDI), Department of Communication Design, Hong Kong.
+Organised by Jessica Ho and tutored by Raymond Yau, Michi Leung, Kian Cheung, Sharon Ng, Leo Pang, Julvian Ho and Swing Lam.
+The works by these students are also on show in the library exhibition here at Bower Ashton.

 Our video with visual contributions by the artists/writers and music by Butler & Smith launched on the evening of Saturday 23rd April, World Book Night 2022.
 You can watch it here.